MPI-SWS/pgcd/README.md

 Currently there is some issue with the frame conversion.
 (I cannot import `tf2_geometry_msgs` for some reason.)
+This does not interfere with the examples described above.

 The current workaround is to manually implement the appropriate transform and manually register it with `tf2_ros`.